gbrough/battleship/README.md

   - player places 5 ships, computer places 5 ships
   - take turns guessing, whichever one hits all five first wins
 3. Add 5 different ship types
-  - Can classes/objects or dictionaries be used?
+  - Can objects or dictionaries be used?
 4. Improve AI
   - If hit, computer plays adjacent to ship
   - Place ships in center and not edges, some next to each other